 Just one visit is all it will take for you to love lactation consultants.
 If it weren’t for them, I would not have breastfed my two kids.
 They helped me to tackle issues with painful engorgement, oversupply, and a tongue and lip tie on one of my babies.
 I even got help making up a breastfeeding and pumping game plan for when I went back to work.
 I didn’t know how to do it on my own, so their information was invaluable.
 Many lactation consultants don’t mind if you call or text them after a visit, so you can contact them any time as issues arise.

 For best results, look for a lactation consultant who has the letters IBCLC after their name.
 It means that they are certified by the International Board of Certified Lactation Consultants.
 In layman’s terms, it means that they know their stuff and they can prove it.
-You can find one through your local hospital or women’s clinic, or your can search for one online.
+You can find one through your local hospital or women’s clinic, or you can search for one online.
 Most lactation consultants are free, but some may charge a small fee for an in-home visit.

 Please believe me when I say that lactation consultants can help you!
 You will be so thankful that you’ve tapped into their amazing amount of expertise.
 It’s the secret weapon to breastfeeding success.

 Electric breast pumps have totally revolutionized the way that mothers feed their babies in the 21st century.
-Whether you are an exclusive pumper or an exclusive breastfeeder, you’ll need a pump at some point.
+Whether you are an exclusive pumper or an exclusive breastfeeder, you’ll need a breast pump at some point.

 I hope that I have given you some good options no matter what your needs are.
-I’ve looked at 11 pumps, ranging from single pumps to double electric breast pumps to manual breast pumps.
-I’ve gone over all the types, terms and pump features.
+I’ve looked at 11 best breast pumps, ranging from single breast pumps to double electric breast pumps to manual breast pumps.
+I’ve gone over all the types, terms and breast pump features.
 I’ve told you how to use your breast pump and how to clean it.
 I’ve answered some of the most pressing breast pump questions.
 Finally, I’ve let you in on my breastfeeding secret- the lactation consultant.